-Stage 3- Repeated Disruptive Behaviour
+Stage 3 - Repeated Disruptive Behaviour

 If there is repeated disruptive behaviour or no improvement in the student's behaviour following the 'warning' being issued, then the classroom teacher is required to call for support using our 'on-call' system.
-If the classroom teacher calls for 'on-call', the student(s) will be removed from the lesson and taken to the removal room where the student will be required to work independently in a different room, away from their peers for the remainder of the lesson.
+If the classroom teacher calls for 'on-call', the student(s) will either be given a reset conversation by a member of SLT or student support manager then they will be given a final chance to return to the lesson or they will be removed and taken to an exit room where the student will be required to work independently in a different classroom, away from their peers for the remainder of the lesson.
 The student may be required to remain out of circulation for a longer period if the incident is deemed as a referral and requires further investigation.

-The student will be issued with an after-school detention (45 minutes).
+If a student is removed from the lesson, the student will be issued with an after-school detention (45 minutes).
 Relevant parents/carer will be notified by text message on the day of the incident which will provide them with 24 hours' notice about their son/daughter's after-school detention, which will be on the following day.